Information for the Nebraska OverDrive Libraries Group

 (started with 14 days; changed to 7 days on June 16, 2008 due in part to

-the fact that audiobooks can't be returned early; changed to patron
+the fact that audiobooks couldn't be returned early at the time; changed to patron

 choice 10-26-11)